therohk/hiberium/SCHEMA.md

 The yaml configuration stores the templates and their target package which are rendered in order.

-The templates in the section projections are rendered once per project.
+The templates under the section [projections](hiberium-gen/src/main/resources/freemarker) are rendered once per project.

-The templates in the section conceptions are rendered once per concept.
+The templates under the section [conceptions](hiberium-gen/src/main/resources/springboot) are rendered once per concept.

 A runnable spring web application is generated under the hiberium-war folder.